callmecavs/layzr.js/README.md

 ## Setup Images

-Layzr intelligently chooses the best source available, **based on the image's data attributes, and browser feature detection**.
+Layzr intelligently chooses the best source available, **based on the image's data attributes and feature detection**.
+Note that all **attributes are configureable** via the [options](#options) passed to the constructor.

 * In browsers that [support `srcset`](http://caniuse.com/#search=srcset), if available, it will be used to determine the source.
 * In browsers that don't, the normal or retina source will be chosen based on availability and the [devicePixelRatio](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio).